ltienphat1307/yii2-ltphat-basicapp/README.md

 - Check and edit the other files in the `config/` directory to customize your application as required.
 - Refer to the README in the `tests` directory for information specific to basic application tests.

+#### Mirgate data
+To mirgate data in first runnung, simply to type
+    php yii mirgate

 TESTING
 -------